OpenWeightDatabase/OpenWeightDatabase/src/home.md

 ## Getting started

-Use the navigation column on the left to navigate to a given category, or use the magnifying glass on the top to search for an item.
+Use the navigation column on the left to navigate to a given category, or use the magnifying glass on the top to search for an item (or simply press <kbd>S</kbd>).

 ## Contribute